 COMMON BRAND NAME(S): Exjade

 WARNING: Deferasirox may rarely cause serious (even fatal) kidney disease, liver disease, and stomach/intestinal bleeding (see also Side Effects section).
-These side effects may be more likely to occur in people with kidney/liver disease, in people with serious blood diseases, and in older adults.
+Kidney disease may be more likely to occur in people with kidney problems and in people with serious blood diseases.
+Liver disease may be more likely to occur in people with liver problems (such as cirrhosis) and in older adults.
+Stomach/intestinal bleeding may be more likely to occur in older adults with serious blood diseases (including blood cancers).
 Consult your doctor for more details.

 Your doctor will monitor you closely while you are taking this medication.
 Keep all regular medical and laboratory appointments.

 USES: This medication is used to treat ongoing high levels of iron in the body caused by multiple blood transfusions.
-Deferasirox can be taken by mouth and belongs to a class of drugs known as iron chelating agents.
-It works by reacting with iron, allowing the body to pass extra iron out in the stool.
+It is also used to treat high levels of iron in people with a certain blood disorder who do not require blood transfusions (non-transfusion-dependent thalassemia).
+It works by binding to iron, allowing the body to pass extra iron out in the stool.
+Deferasirox belongs to a class of drugs known as iron-chelating agents.

-Frequent blood transfusions are often needed in certain types of blood diseases (e.g., thalassemia, sickle cell disease, anemia).
+Frequent blood transfusions are often needed in certain types of blood diseases (such as sickle cell disease, anemia).
 Blood transfusions have very helpful benefits, but they can cause the body to hold on to too much iron.
-This extra iron can build up in various organs and cause problems such as heart failure, liver disease and diabetes.
+The extra iron can build up in the body and cause problems such as heart failure, liver disease, and diabetes.
 Getting rid of extra iron can decrease the risk of these diseases.

 HOW TO USE: Stir the tablet(s) into water, orange juice or apple juice until the tablets have completely broken apart and are well mixed into the liquid.
-If your dose is less than 1 gram, stir the tablets into about 1/2 cup (3.5 ounces) of liquid.
-If your dose is more than 1 gram, use about 1 cup (7 ounces) of liquid.
-Drink all of the mixture immediately, then add more liquid to the empty container and stir to get any drug that may remain.
-Drink all of this rinsing liquid immediately.
+If your dose is less than 1 gram, stir the tablets into about 1/2 cup (3.5 ounces/100 milliliters) of liquid.
+If your dose is more than 1 gram, use about 1 cup (7 ounces/200 milliliters) of liquid.
+Drink all of the mixture right away, then add more liquid to the empty container and stir to get any drug that may remain.
+Drink all of this rinsing liquid right away.

-Take this medication on an empty stomach at least 30 minutes before food, usually once daily or as directed by your doctor.
+Take this medication by mouth on an empty stomach at least 30 minutes before food as directed by your doctor, usually once daily.
 Do not chew the tablets or swallow them whole.
 Always mix this medication into liquid as directed.

 Additional Exjade Information